nixworks/public/news/2013/03/19/README.md

 ##### Bus
 ### [A bus crash in the Indian state of Maharashtra kills at least 37 people and injures 14 others. ](/news/2013/03/19/a-bus-crash-in-the-indian-state-of-maharashtra-kills-at-least-37-people-and-injures-14-others.md)
-_Context: bus, Maharashtra, India_
+_Context: India, Maharashtra, bus_

 ##### Landslide
 ### [At least 16 people are dead after landslides in a mountainous area north of the Brazilian city of Rio de Janeiro. ](/news/2013/03/19/at-least-16-people-are-dead-after-landslides-in-a-mountainous-area-north-of-the-brazilian-city-of-rio-de-janeiro.md)
-_Context: Rio de Janeiro, Brazil, landslide_
+_Context: landslide, Brazil, Rio de Janeiro_

 ##### Saudi Arabia
 ### [Saudi Arabia police arrest one Iranian, one Lebanese and 16 Saudis on charges of spying. ](/news/2013/03/19/saudi-arabia-police-arrest-one-iranian-one-lebanese-and-16-saudis-on-charges-of-spying.md)